Laulajatar/my-oblivion-mods/Traveler's Tent/docs/Traveler's Tent - Readme.txt

 Version History
 ---------------

+1.3.3
+Increased the min distance for tent erection a bit to make sure there is always enough room, even if put up sideways The tent map marker will now always appear in front of the door, facing it, no matter where the player stood when putting up the tent

 1.3.2
 Added a quest that will keep track of the tent and attempt to put it back if it is vanished into the void